 The CCSS Board of Directors, at its August 18 meeting, voted unanimously to endorse Anton Schulzki as the best candidate to lead NCSS in the coming years.
 Anton’s tenure as president of CCSS is nearly complete.
 He has led CCSS through reorganization and conference changes, has previously served on the NCSS board, and is an award-winning social studies classroom teacher in Colorado Springs with over 35 years of experience.

 Anton believes that the most challenging issue confronting social studies educators today is creating and expanding relationships within the various content areas, across disciplines, across levels, with parents, the public, and politicians.
 Anton believes that we should work diligently, together with our colleagues in higher education, to train the next generation of social studies teachers.
 He also contends that social studies professionals need to be at the forefront of conversations with the public about how a social studies education is critical for our nation, now more than ever.

 The CCSS board knows that Anton has been a leader in his school, district and at the state level, and we strongly support his efforts to lead social studies professionals from across the nation in building those vital relationships.

 November 22- 24, 2019

 Austin Convention Center

 Give the Gift of Membership

-Please consider becoming a member of the Colorado Council for the Social Studies, a Gold Star Council.
+Please consider becoming a member of the Colorado Council for the Social Studies, a Silver Star Council.